-Seven different radio-isotopes were imported in the year 1958-59 for medical purposes, labelled compounds of radio-iodine, radio-phosphorus and radio-colloidal gold being in greatest demand.
-However, the use of radio-colloidal gold for therapeutic purposes was reduced to approximately half that of the previous year; colloids of chromic and zirconium phosphate labelled with radio-phosphorus being used as the preferred alternative.
-During 1958-59, the demand for special compounds labelled with radio-iodine and for radio-chromium, radio-iron and radio-cobalt labelled vitamin B12 continued.
+Six different radio-isotopes were imported in the year 1959-60 for medical purposes, labelled compounds of radio-iodine, radio-phosphorus and radio-colloidal gold being in greatest demand.
+However, the use of radio-colloidal gold for therapeutic purposes is decreasing, as colloidal solutions of chromic phosphate and zirconium phosphate labelled with radio-phosphorus are being used as the preferred alternative.
+During 1959-60, the demand continued for special compounds labelled with radio-iodine and for radio-chromium, radio-iron and radio-cobalt labelled vitamin B12.

-In all, approximately 6,400 individual doses of radio-isotopes were issued by the Laboratory during 1958-59 for use on patients.
-The corresponding figure for 1957-58 was approximately 6,100.
+In all, approximately 7,300 individual doses of radio-isotopes were issued by the Laboratory during 1959-60 for use on patients.
+The corresponding figure for 1958-59 was approximately 6,400.